-Not only do the oats and almonds give this dish a shot of fiber, healthy fat, and antioxidants you wouldn't find in a standard flour-based crumble, but the crunchy texture of the topping makes for a more rewarding contrast to the soft cooked apples.
+Not only do the oats and almonds give this dish a shot of healthy fat, fiber, and antioxidants you wouldn't find in a standard flour-based crumble, but the crunchy texture of the topping makes for a more rewarding contrast to the soft cooked apples.

 Get our recipe for Apple Crumble.

-Kombucha Pina Colada Popsicles
+Kombucha Piña Colada Popsicles

 Sure, you could run to the ice cream truck and get your favorite treat, but why not make some popsicles at home?
-Especially if you can make them with a little bit of your favorite kombucha!
+Especially if you can make them with a little bit of your favorite Kombucha!

 Get our recipe for Kombucha Pina Colada Popsicles.

 Vanilla Grilled Pineapple and Rum Sauce Sundae

 Add a swirl of rum sauce and some toasted coconut to this grilled pineapple sundae recipe.
 It's like having a piña colada, minus the hangover aka vacation on a plate.